gbrlambais/gbrlambais.github.io/_pages/about.md

 title: About
 ---

-I am an economist at [SmartLab](http://smartlabbr.org/) a initiative of the Federal Labor Prosecution Office (MPT) and the International Labor Organization in Brazil.
+I am an economist at the Research Department of the Federal Labor Prosecution Office (MPT) in Brazil and at [SmartLab](http://smartlabbr.org/), a joint initiative with the International Labor Organization.

-I have a doctoral degree in economics from the University of Brasília, with a period as visiting scholar (with credit) at Harvard University.
+I have a doctoral degree in economics from the University of Brasília, with a one-year period as visiting scholar (with class credit) at Harvard University.

+My research interests are related to political economy, economic history, and macroeconomics.